 Ripe pineapple, with its plentiful natural sugars, is ideal for grilling, and it screams “tropical” like nothing else.
 This makes a great dessert after spicy Latin, Indian, or Caribbean food.
 Make sure to let the slices brown; you want lots of those caramelized, almost burnt edges.

 Mascarpone is a smooth Italian dairy product with a texture somewhere between whipped cream and cream cheese.
 It’s used in tiramisu and available in many supermarkets and gourmet stores, but if you can’t find it, good-quality vanilla ice cream will taste just fine.–Bobby Flay

-Grilled Pineapple with Butter-Rum Glaze and Vanilla Mascarpone Recipe
+Grilled Pineapple with Vanilla Mascarpone Recipe

 - Quick Glance

 - 1 cup dark rum

 - 1/4 cup light brown sugar

 - 1 ripe pineapple, peeled and sliced into 1/4-inch-thick rounds

 - 1. Combine the rum, butter, and sugar in a small saucepan and simmer, whisking often, until the sugar has melted and the mixture is slightly thickened, about 10 minutes.
 (The glaze can be made a few days in advance, cooled, covered, and kept refrigerated.
 Bring to room temperature before using.)